-As discussed in previous sections, source code can be costly and time consuming to produce for a variety of reasons that depend on the program or device at hand and the nature of the case.
-However, some of the most common issues that cause source code production to become problematic are:
+Source code can be costly and time consuming to produce for a variety of reasons that depend on the program or device at hand and the nature of the case.
+Some of the most common issues that cause source code production to become problematic are:

-- The magnitude of source code that can exist possibly millions of lines of code and thousands of files - The review of source code more often than not requires the work of forensic experts or highly skilled computer programmers that require high compensation - The collection of source code requires that structure and format of the code is maintained so that forensic experts can comprehend and recreate the actions taken by the code when necessary - The isolation of source code can take many hours due to the necessity of ensuring completeness of the code and abiding by all elements required by the court order
+- The magnitude of source code that can exist possibly millions of lines of code and thousands of files. - The review of source code more often than not requires the work of forensic experts or highly skilled computer programmers that require high compensation. - The collection of source code requires that structure and format of the code is maintained so that forensic experts can comprehend and recreate the actions taken by the code when necessary. - The isolation of source code can take many hours due to the necessity of ensuring completeness of the code and abiding by all elements required by the court order.